imyhalex/comp-sci-study-journal/csci1650/midterm-review.md

 	- Stack lives at the very top of the user address space (near 0xc0000000 for 32-bit).
 	- It grows downward (towards lower addresses).
 	- Here it is marked rwxp — read, write, execute (because you compiled with -z execstack).
 Normally, stack should be rw-p only.

+## Stack (registers, instructions, and calculation)

+__What is Stack jitter__
+- `Stack jitter` means randomly changing the starting address of the starting address of the stack each time a program runs.
+- `Why`:
+    - Because most sttacks (like stack smashing) rely on predicting exactly where the stack will live in memory
+    - If the OS keeps moving it around, it becomes much harder to guess where your shellcode or return address should go.

+__What is Gadget__
+- A `gadget` is a short sequence of instructions already present in a program or libraries (usually ending with `ret`) that attacker reuses by arranging return addresses on the stack.
+- Gadgets are building blocks of __ROP (Return-Oriented Programming)__ chains: they let you perform arbitarry computation without injecting new executable code.

 # Control-flow Hijacking | Code Injection | Shellcode Development